andyguestysj/prog03/_docs/topics/5-cstruct/cstruct-02.md

   temp = newNode(value);

-  before->next = temp; // connect before to the new node after = temp->next;  // connect the new node to the after node }
+  before->next = temp; // connect before to the new node temp->next = after;  // connect the new node to the after node }
 ```